 I find it interesting sometimes to look back at my plans from years ago just to realise how many of them never came true.
 And how I ended up in places I never thought I would end up in.
 Or countries, or mindset.
 How leaving my country changed my life.

 When I first left Poland in November 2001 I was planning to stay in the UK for up 6 months.
-Make some money and eventually come back and open a pub with my friends who went with me on that journey.
-I never imagined myself living anywhere else then Poland long term.
+Make some money and eventually come back home and open a pub with my friends who went with me on that journey.
+I never imagined myself living anywhere else than Poland long term.

 ‘It’s a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.’– Bilbo Baggins

 I stayed in England for 13 years.
 Why?
 Because right at the start, I realised that who I could become, was so much greater and thrilling than who I was at the time.
 I probably wouldn’t put it in those words back then, but this is what it really was.

 Leaving my country changed my life in imaginable ways!

 And I’m not only talking about the opportunities, for a career, a better life or more money.
 It was not only the sudden freedom from bigotry, small-town thinking (even tho I came from a big city), freedom to be who I really was (or started to discover) nor the fact that I didn’t have to fit any more into social norms of how women should look, behave or what to strive for.

 More than anything, now I can see it more clearly, it was the journey that I embarked on, and suddenly I felt like the sky is the limit.

 First few years were hard.
 Some amazing things happened and some I am not so proud of.
 But for the first time in my life (I was 25 at the time) I felt like I was slowly crawling out of the shell.
 I met, for the first time, people from different cultures, backgrounds, and with very different outlooks on life.